Skip to main content

 Harlow is another of Essex's post-war new towns, with a well-established industrial and manufacturing base.
 The town's proximity to the M11 motorway and Stansted Airport supports logistics operations, while its own business parks and industrial estates host a mix of manufacturing, technology, and pharmaceutical companies.
 Significant housebuilding in and around the town is driving construction activity.
 Our Engineer Surveyors provide access equipment inspections to businesses throughout Harlow and nearby areas including Old Harlow, Potter Street, Church Langley.

-What We Inspect in Harlow
+Access Equipment We Examine in Harlow

 • Scissor lifts (electric and diesel)